scristofari/image-server/part1/PART1.md

 ## Source code

-All the source code must be in the "GOPATH" and in a folder "src".
+In go, all the source code must be in the "GOPATH" and in a folder "src".
 Elsewhere, it will be impossible to build the project.
 Here, in the golang image, "GOPATH=/go".

-## What's needed to be done.

- - created a webserver which print `upload route`

- ## Buuild the project.
+ ## Build the project.

 There're different ways to achieve that: